Why Website Architecture Is a Local SEO Ranking Factor

 • Your contact page gets little traffic unless you send someone there directly

 If this sounds familiar, it may not be a content problem.
-It may be an architecture problem.
+It may be a pipeline problem.

 Where to Start If You Want to Fix It

-From there, you get a 60–90 day roadmap that usually includes:
+From there, you can map a 60–90 day plan that includes:

 • Which pages should be your core pillars